bradcfisher/finch4alice/README.md

   - Select the BirdBrain Robot Server application
   - Use Command-I or right-click and select Get Info to open the Info dialog
   - Check "Prevent App Nap" and close the Info dialog

----

-## Debugging and Logging

-TODO: Add some details on debugging and logging here

 ## Contributing